-Step 12 - Repeat this procedure on the other side of the vehicle
+Step 12 - Repeat steps 3 thru 10 on the other side of the vehicle

 Step 13 - Bleed the brake system

 For use with our system, Essex recommends AP Racing Super 600 brake fluid or AP Racing PRF brake fluid.
 Both are always in stock and available through Essex and our distributors.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.